King, Egyptian, Palestinian Presidents Urge Maintaining Pressure To End Israeli Aggression On Gaza, Protect Civilians

-The leaders reaffirm their rejection of any Israeli plans to displace Palestinians in West Bank, Gaza His Majesty warns against any escalation that could lead to a spillover of the war and would complicate efforts to reach calm

-AMMAN - His Majesty King Abdullah, Egypt President Abdel Fattah Al Sisi and Palestinian President Mahmoud Abbas on Wednesday reiterated the need to maintain pressure to push for ending the Israeli aggression on Gaza, and protecting unarmed civilians.
+Aqaba, January 10 (Petra) -- His Majesty King Abdullah, Egypt President Abdel Fattah El Sisi, and Palestinian President Mahmoud Abbas on Wednesday reiterated the need to maintain pressure to push for ending the Israeli aggression on Gaza and protecting unarmed civilians.

-At a summit held in Aqaba to discuss the dangerous situation in Gaza, the three leaders reaffirmed their rejection of any Israeli plans to displace Palestinians in the West Bank and Gaza, urging international denouncement and rejection of these plans, according to a Royal Court statement.
+At a summit held in Aqaba to discuss the dangerous situation in Gaza, the three leaders reaffirmed their rejection of any Israeli plans to displace Palestinians in the West Bank and Gaza, urging international denouncement and rejection of these plans.

-The leaders also stressed their complete rejection of all attempts to liquidate the Palestinian issue, or separate Gaza and the West Bank, as they must both be part of the Palestinian state.
+According to a royal court statement, the leaders also stressed their complete rejection of all attempts to liquidate the Palestinian issue or separate Gaza and the West Bank, as they must both be part of the Palestinian state.

 Additionally, the leaders highlighted the need to ensure the sustainable delivery of sufficient relief and humanitarian aid to alleviate the catastrophic humanitarian situation in Gaza.